fafeitsch/Open-Traffic-Sandbox/docs/index.md

 Open Transport Sandbox (OTS) aims to be an open source simulation platform/framework.
 As of November 2020, it is in a very early stage of development and has only a limited set of features.
 At the moment, there is no official release version.
-It is possible to checkout and run the code, but for this, [some effort](dev_config.md) must be taken.

 ### Features